codyaustun/benchmark/results/SUBMISSION.md

 We evaluate question answering performance on the [SQuAD dataset](https://rajpurkar.github.io/SQuAD-explorer/).

 For training, we have two tasks:
-- Training Time: Minimize the total time taken to train a model that has a development set F1 score of 0.73 or greater
+- *Training Time*: Minimize the total time taken to train a model that has a development set F1 score of 0.73 or greater
-- Cost: Minimize the total cost of training a model that has a development set F1 score of 0.73 or greater on public cloud infrastructure
+- *Cost*: Minimize the total cost of training a model that has a development set F1 score of 0.73 or greater on public cloud infrastructure

 For inference, we have two tasks:
-- Latency: Minimize the total time needed to answer a single question with a model that has a development set F1 score of 0.73 or greater
+- *Latency*: Minimize the total time needed to answer a single question with a model that has a development set F1 score of 0.73 or greater
-- Throughput: Minimize the total time (or maximize the total throughput) needed to all questions in the SQuAD development set with a model that has a total development set F1 score of 0.73 or greater
+- *Throughput*: Minimize the total time (or maximize the total throughput) needed to all questions in the SQuAD development set with a model that has a total development set F1 score of 0.73 or greater

 ### JSON Fields